 - Oops!Something went wrong.Please try again later.

-Most readers would already be aware that Manhattan Associates' (NASDAQ:MANH) stock increased significantly by 16% over the past month.
+Manhattan Associates' (NASDAQ:MANH) stock is up by a considerable 7.7% over the past month.
 We wonder if and what role the company's financials play in that price change as a company's long-term fundamentals usually dictate market outcomes.
-Specifically, we decided to study Manhattan Associates' ROE in this article.
+In this article, we decided to focus on Manhattan Associates' ROE.

 The formula for return on equity is: